-Like we mentioned before, MURAL is designed for you to work quickly and intuitively.
+Like we mentioned before, Mural is designed for you to work quickly and intuitively.
 There are lots of keyboard shortcuts built in to help you work efficiently.
-The keyboard commands are slightly different for PCs (which use the CTRL key) than for Macs (which use the CMD key).
+The keyboard commands are slightly different for PCs (which use the CTRL key) than for Macs (which use the Command key).

 Some of the more common shortcuts include: